-When I arrived on the campus of Boyce College in the Fall of 2008 it had yet to occur to me how much I did not know.
+When I arrived on the campus of Boyce College in the Fall of 2008 I was naively unaware of how much I had to learn.
 Perhaps that is why I remember so well the first time I encountered the name Graeme Goldsworthy.
-It was day one of my Hermeneutics class and Dr. Barry Joslin was reviewing the course syllabus which of course included required textbooks.
-I was completely unaware of the state of the church in Australia and even less familiar with the nation’s theological education (typical of young, naieve Americans).
-What took place as I opened Goldsworthy’s According to Plan changed me forever.
-From that moment on I would never view Scripture the same.
-I would later go on to read his Gospel and Kingdom, Preaching the Whole Bible as Christian Scripture, Gospel-Centered Hermeneutics, and Christ-Centered Biblical Theology.
-So, as I begin at a new place, at a new Seminary, it seems fitting to reflect on when my theological education began and the one scholar who introduced me to the incredible grand story of the Bible.
+It was day one of my Hermeneutics class and Dr. Barry Joslin was reviewing the course syllabus which, of course, included required textbooks.
+I was completely unaware of the state of the church in Australia and even less familiar with their theological education.

 Graeme Goldsworthy was lecturer of Old Testament, biblical theology, and hermeneutics at Moore Theological College in Sydney, Australia before his retirement.
-For many years he has been a leading contributor to the discipline known as biblical theology.
-This term was completely foreign to me during my Freshman year at Boyce College.
-Goldsworthy would not only go on to teach me what biblical theology is, but to love and see it as vital for the life of biblical scholarship and pastoral ministry.
-It is difficult to include everything that needs to be said about such a faithful teaching and publishing ministry.
-Thus, I have decided to include the contributions of Goldsworthy’s work that have impacted me the most.
-Hopefully this will inspire readers who have not encountered Goldsworthy to take a look at his work.
+For many years he has been a leading voice in evangelical biblical theology.
+Goldsworthy not only taught me understand what biblical theology was, but also its importance preaching and pastoral ministry.
+I cannot include everything that needs to be said about his faithful teaching and publishing ministry, but I want to pay tribute to the parts of Goldsworthy’s that have stayed with me.
+Hopefully this will inspire readers not acquainted with Goldsworthy to take up and read his works.

-I. Biblical Theology: Learning that the Bible was not 66 fragmented books with no connection changed me forever.
-Goldsworthy defines Biblical Theology this way in According to Plan: “Biblical theology is a way of understanding the Bible as a whole, so that we can see the plan of salvation as it unfolds step by step.
+I. Biblical Theology: Learning that the Bible was not 66 fragmented books with no connection, but a unified, progressive unfolding of GOd’s revelation changed the way I read the Bible.
+Goldsworthy defines Biblical Theology this way, “Biblical theology is a way of understanding the Bible as a whole, so that we can see the plan of salvation as it unfolds step by step.
 It is concerned with God’s message to us in the form it actually takes in Scripture.” pg.
 29

 Goldsworthy offers these definitions in his other works: